armunro/virtex/docs/HardwareSetup.md

 Once the PI is started, the txt config files are never read again.
 Subsequent changes must be done in the shell on the device.

 **NOTE: In the standard FLIRC grey/black case provided, The status LED can be difficult to see.
 It can be seen somewhat when looking into the device through the top power usb port.
 The process of the install and startup can be monitored by watching the status LED.
-Faster binking implies the startup scripts are still running.**]
+Faster binking implies the startup scripts are still running.**

-**NOTE 2: If the WiFi settings have been set corrctly, you should be able to SSH connect to the device within the first 1-2 minutes.
-The login screen will show that the installer is still running.**

 Insert the MicroSD and connect a USB cable to the USB port labeled "USB" (The middle port).
 The automated install will take ~5m.
 Keep the device on as long as the LED is blinking or changing blink patterns consistently.